 No parades will roll in the city of Mobile during Carnival season, Mayor Sandy Stimpson’s office confirmed in a statement Friday afternoon.

-In a discussion with Mardi Gras organization leaders over possible alternative plans, Stimpson confirmed parades — a staple of Carnival festivities — would not take place before Ash Wednesday, when the season officially ends.
+In discussions with various Mardi Gras organization leaders over possible alternative plans, Stimpson confirmed that no parades, a staple of Carnival festivities, would not take place prior to Ash Wednesday when the season officially ends.

-At this time, most organizations have outright canceled parade plans, and the few that haven’t did not file for parade permits by the Dec.
-11 deadline.
+At this time, the city confirmed in a statement, most organizations have outright cancelled parade plans and the few that haven’t did not file for a parade permit by the Dec.
+11, 2020 deadline.

 This page is available to our local subscribers.
 Click here to join us today and get the latest local news from local reporters written for local readers.
 The best deal is found by clicking here.
 Check it out now.